MileHacker Logo

 Art & Architecture Emphasis

-Explore the colonial architecture in the historic center.
-Check out area art galleries (if operational) and check for performances or events at the Teatro Luis Mariano Rivera.
-Document the unique blend of old and new structures, noting the preservation efforts.
+Explore from the time of colonization architecture in the historic center.
+Check out area art galleries (if operational) and check for theatrical productions or events at the Teatro Luis Mariano Rivera.
+Document the special combination of old and new structures, noting the preservation efforts.

 Artistic Discovery

-• Admire colonial buildings together with their distinctive facades and ironwork.
+• Admire buildings from the colonial era together with their distinctive facades and ironwork.

 • Seek out local artists showing regional themes and styles.